 TeachAids Summer Fellows Initiate New CrashCourse Module

-This year, TeachAids had the pleasure of hosting a cohort of exceptional fellows who immersed themselves in our research and product design efforts.
+Every year, TeachAids has welcomed numerous incredible interns and fellows to our family from institutions across the world to work on some of our leading projects.
+This year, we had the pleasure of hosting a cohort of exceptional fellows who immersed themselves in our research and product design efforts specific to concussion education.
 As the summer comes to a close, we would like to acknowledge their hard work and showcase one of the many projects that they have helped initiate and contributed to greatly.

 To expand our CrashCourse concussion education suite, we’re currently developing a searchable database that features hundreds of informal videos from people sharing their concussion stories.
 It’s our hope that these videos help destigmatize the subject and provide people with a resource so they don’t feel they are alone while dealing with this “invisible” injury.
 We are calling this project our StoryWall.
 Our fellows arrived with a diverse set of backgrounds, experiences, and interests, and each took ownership of various components of this project.
 They worked on various aspects ranging from need finding, to story outreach, to resource collection.